AustinCodingAcademy/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
+Each "one and only actor" (individual) can be "one or many" (multiple) films.
+A single actor can act in multiple films.

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+It is an attribute that does not have a key associated, and cannot be null.

 3. How many foreign keys does the "payments" table have?
 How can you tell?
+Three foreign keys: staff_id, customer_id and payment_rental.
+These attributes are all red diamonds, which indicate foreign keys.
+Filled red diamonds mean that they cannot be null, unfilled mean that they can be null.
 ##### ER Diagram upload

 1. Take a screenshot of the ER diagram you created and name it "wk6_er_diagram"